 "Unspeakable Anti-Blackness and the Maangamizi."
 Caribbean Philosophical Association Summer School, University of Memphis, July 2018.

 "Rhodes Must Fall: the Movement To Decolonize Education in Britain and Beyond."
 Multimedia University of Kenya, Nairobi, Kenya June 2018.

 "Decolonizing Education in the Western Academy."
 Pwani University, Kilifi, Kenya, May 2018

 "Lessons from History: the Movement for Black Lives and the 2016 Elections." #BlackLivesMatterUK Conference, Nottingham, England, Oct.
 2015.

 "Migration as a Driver of Black Politicization and Racial Identity Formation" Association for the Study of African-American Life and History (ASALH) 100th Anniversary Conference, Atlanta, Georgia, Sept.
 2015.

 "Race, Power, and Privilege," Global Scholars Symposium, University of Cambridge, Cambridge, England, May 2015.

 "The Black and Minority Ethnic (BME) Experience in Education," The Oxford Education Conference, Oxford, England, May 2014.

-Faculty Advisor to the Graduate Association of African American History (GAAAH), Undergraduate Studies Committee
+Faculty Advisor to the Graduate Association of African American History (GAAAH), Teaching and Mentoring Committee, Undergraduate Studies Committee

 Current projects/Works in Progress